All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Audm – Subscription audio content

 Unafraid of Apple, Spotify and other incumbents, Audm is trying to find white space in monetizing spoken word audio content.
 By taking a revenue sharing approach, Audm has managed to get Buzzfeed, The Atlantic, Wired, Esquire and more on board.
 About 1,150 subscribers are paying $7 per month to access that audio content.
-The startup sees itself as the disrupter of Sirius XM, beginning the long journey of building out a library of podcasts, news and talk radio.
+The startup sees itself as the disruptor of Sirius XM, beginning the long journey of building out a library of podcasts, news and talk radio.

 Read more about Audm on TechCrunch